 In this edition of our Combo Priest guide, we're highlighting the most competitive version of the deck that's seeing play right now.
 We've also added in loads of strategy and Mulligan advice to help you pilot the deck to your best ability.
 If this one continues to be popular, we'll continue updating this article!

-With the release of Saviors of Uldum, we’ve got a new version of Combo Priest to show you.
+With the release of Descent of Dragons, we’ve got a new version of Combo Priest to show you.
 High Priest Amet has brought this deck into the spotlight, as well as new cards like Injured Tol'vir and Psychopomp offering this archetype a fair few backup plans.

 Combo Priest deck list and strategy

-Here is the version of Combo Priest seeing the most play in the current stage of the Saviors of Uldum meta.
+Here is the version of Combo Priest seeing the most play in the current stage of the Descent of Dragons meta.
 We'll update our recommendations as the meta evolves over time.

 |2 x Circle of Healing||2 x Injured Tol'vir|